-The mission of the CapTech Communication Information Systems and Networks (CapTech Information in short) is to foster R&T innovations for military communication systems from devices to networks as well as information systems from processing to fusion, analysis, distribution and presentation.
+The mission of the CapTech Communication Information Systems and Networks (CapTech Information) is to foster research, technology, and innovations for military communication systems from devices to networks as well as information systems from processing to fusion, analysis, distribution, and presentation.

 - Communication systems from devices to networks;

 - Information systems from data acquisition and processing to fusion and presentation;

 - Ubiquitous mobile, ad-hoc and networked computing;

 - Management of information at large scale (e.g. for wireless sensor networks);

 - User-friendly presentation of information and controls; and

 - Common System Interoperability including multi-layer information gateways.

 The work of CapTech Information is generally in the range of TRL 2 to 6, although work in higher TRLs is not ruled out.
 Communication and Information systems (CIS) are a key enabler for any crisis management operation.
 Supporting technologies include deployable, mobile, secure, and robust broadband communication (“smart” tactical radio) with an even more robust narrowband backup.
 By supporting military requirements in this area, the CapTech activities contribute to the relevant priorities of the Capability Development Plan (CDP).